Want the best of VICE News straight to your inbox? Sign up here.

-Christine’s office declined to confirm to the AP whether or not the meeting had happened, citing policy on not discussing active investigations.
+Christine’s office declined to confirm to the AP whether the meeting had happened, citing policy on not discussing active investigations.

 Merritt also told TMZ.com that the FBI was investigating potential “criminal and civil” violations by two prosecutors previously involved with the case, George Barnhill and Jackie Johnson, who recused themselves because McMichael used to work in the office.
 A Glynn County commissioner alleged earlier this month that Johnson, the district attorney for the area, had blocked arrests of the McMichaels in the case before recusing herself, a charge she has denied.